OpticalWaveGauging/OpticalWaveGauging_DNN/README.md

 ### Folder structure

+* \conda_env contains yml files for setting up conda environments (one each for discrete classification and continuous regression)
 * \conf contains configuration files using for training models for discrete classification
-* \train contains configuration files using for training models for discrete classification
+* \train contains files using for training models for discrete classification and continuous regression
-* \test contains configuration files using for training models for discrete classification
+* \test contains files using for testing models for discrete classification and continuous regression
+* \out contains output files from model training

 ### Regression: estimating wave height/period from imagery